projectNEWM/newm-batcher-v1/README.md

 # NEWM Market Batcher v1

 This is the first version of the [NEWM Marketplace](https://github.com/projectNEWM/newm-market) order batcher.
-This lightweight tool processes and matches orders using the sale and query contract, prioritizing queue entries by increasing incentive.
+This lightweight tool processes orders using the sale and query contracts, prioritizing queue entries with larger incentive.
 It features automatic profit accumulation, multi-asset incentive list, and arbitrary transaction simulation.
-Fulfilling orders with the batcher requires a batcher certificate, obtained by locking a complete NEWM Monster set into the band-lock-up contract.
-The batcher is designed to run alongside a fully synced node.
+Fulfilling orders with the batcher requires a batcher certificate, obtained by locking a complete NEWM Monster set into the band-lock-up contract in the marketplace.
+The batcher is designed to run alongside a fully-synced node.

 ## Setup